 Training and segmenting in one step

 Using a so-called “unsupervised” approach, a study-specific matching model can be trained and applied iteratively using a group of datasets.
 The

 pnt-em experiment script is available to perform this function.
-We begin by creating a design file, which collects together parameters common to several scripts and tells TractoR where to find our data, and sets the tract of interest.
+We begin by creating a design file, which collects together parameters common to several scripts and tells TractoR where to find our data and what the tract of interest is.
 For this tutorial we assume the data are in subdirectories of /data.
 (In this case you will need to provide your own data, since one session is not enough.)
 The design file, “design.yaml”, will therefore look something like this: